itsluap/books/the_wrong_answer/chapters/chapter-11-the-core.md

 “Now,” Mara said.

 Lio bridged.
 The fans deepened again—a physical note of fear.
 The console stuttered code into the air: INDEX EXPANSION; CONSENSUS REQUEST; VARIANCE HIGH; REWEIGHTING.
+A small line pulsed in the corner: quorum delayed; mirrors uneven.
 The racks flickered like a sky cracking.

 Upstairs, the lavender failed, and the metal spoke openly through the vents.

 Boots.
 Close.
 Radios no longer murmured; they declared.
 The braided girl’s tool kept the door in a state between yes and no that a person could pass but a policy could not.
+The tool stuttered and died hot in her hand; they would have one pass and no second chance on the way out.

 On the glass, a line appeared: REBUILD REQUIRED.
 SOURCE: ALIGNED/LOCAL/ARCHIVAL.